 These recommendations also underscore how precision agriculture and the right fertilizer technology can maximize productivity and address factors that previously limited yields.
 When producers utilize these powerful technologies, they are able to ensure that the right fertilizer source is being applied at the right rate and in the right place to address varying pH levels across the field.
 These tools make it easy to overcome the difficult barriers that varying pH levels once presented.

 When you're looking for the right fertilizer source to address this situation, MicroEssentials® SZ® is the ideal solution.
 With nitrogen, phosphorus, sulfur and zinc in every granule, MicroEssentials® SZ® is perfectly positioned to supply balanced nutrition, ensuring uniform distribution and availability of all nutrients, especially Zn.
 In addition, MicroEssentials® SZ® helps to ensure that balanced nutrition is available in all pH zones.
-With its patented Fusion® technology, MicroEssentials® acidifies a small area around the granule, helping to keep P and Zn in plant-available forms, increasing plant uptake.
+With its proprietary Fusion® technology, MicroEssentials® acidifies a small area around the granule, helping to keep P and Zn in plant-available forms, increasing plant uptake.

 When determining fertility needs for soybeans, the strong influence of pH on P and Zn needs to be accounted for, and MicroEssentials® SZ® will deliver balanced nutrition to maximize yields.